avneesh0612/solana-nft-qr/README.md

 export default handler;
 ```

 Update the candyMachineID here with your candyMachineId and you can update the message as well.
 As you can see I am using env variables for the BEARER_TOKEN.
 So, create a new `.env.local` file and add this variable.
-The value will be the API keys that you got from candy pay!
+The value will be the API keys that you got from CandyPay's public API!

+The `/generate` route of CandyPay's public API has much more parameters than just `candyMachineID` and `message`.
+Here is the list of all the parameters which is accepted by the `/generate` route -- https://docs.candypay.fun/routes/generate-qr-code#request-body

-### Calling the api from the frontend
+### Calling the API from the frontend

-Create a new function called `generateQRCode` and it will be making a simple api call to the api that we just created and we will use Solana Pay's createQR function to generate a QR code:
+Create a new function called `generateQRCode` and it will be making a simple API call to the api that we just created and we will use `@solana/pay` package's `createQR` function to render the QR code:

 ```
   const generateQRCode = async () => {